Haworthia Turning Red or Brownish

 Prevention

-- Keep the plant a few feet back from unfiltered glass rather than right against it, so it gets brightness without the sun's full intensity
+- Keep the plant a few feet back from unfiltered glass rather than pressed against it, so it gets brightness without the sun's full midday intensity

-- Keep the plant away from hot, unfiltered afternoon sun through glass
+- Keep the plant away from hot, unfiltered afternoon sun through glass, particularly in summer when windowsill temperatures climb well above room temperature

 Quick Summary